Anorexia: symptoms and treatment

 Treatment of anorexia

 It is very difficult to cure this disease.
-It is much more difficult to heal than other eating disorders.
-As with other addictions, the success of the treatment undertaken depends entirely on the patient's awareness of the problem.
+It is much more difficult to treat than other eating disorders.
+As with other addictions, the success of the treatment undertaken depends entirely on the patient’s awareness of the problem.

-Treatment is reduced to the following stages:
+Treatment comes down to the following steps:

-- Then, normal eating habits are gradually formed.
+- Then normal eating habits are gradually formed.

 - A person is taught to perceive his body normally.